kubernetes/enhancements/keps/sig-network/2004-topology-aware-routing/README.md

 ### Terminology

 - **EndpointSlice Group**: One or multiple EndpointSlices that will be consumed by the same set of zones.
 - **Endpoints**: In this KEP, “endpoints” are used to describe individual Pod IPs.
 These are not references to Kubernetes Endpoints resources.
-We also omit the unready pods that number of endpoints = number of pods.

 ### Configuration